Do Something

 Nutmeg owner Brian Rothbart and some of his zero-proof creations.
 Courtesy of Brian Rothbart.

 Nutmeg Bar and Market: Part-bar, part-market, part-event space, Nutmeg Bar and Market strives to be the zero-proof establishment for all your going out, or staying in, needs.
 Rothbart’s Passyunk spot has a hip, unfussy vibe.
-On the walls are artwork from local artists and he converts a corner into a stage for Nutmeg’s open mic nights.
-Behind the bar, he’s mixing drinks like alcohol-free spritzes and “No Pain, No Problem,” his version of a penicillin.
-You can follow Nutmeg’s Instagram to keep up with events or check out their Eventbrite, they’ve hosted everything from speed dating rounds to sober stand up.
-This year, he hopes to add cheese pairings to his menu, begin offering more food like grilled cheese sandwiches and — if all goes well — look into opening a second location.
-1835 E Passyunk Avenue
+Walls feature artwork from local artists, and he converts a corner into a stage for Nutmeg’s open mic nights.
+Behind the bar, he’s mixing drinks like alcohol-free spritzes and “The South Philly 75,” his version of a French 75, and serving better-than-bar-food snacks, like BBQ Jackfruit crostinis and vegan potstickers.
+You can follow Nutmeg’s Instagram to keep up with events or check out their Eventbrite, they’ve hosted everything from speed dating to sober stand-up.
+1835 E. Passyunk Avenue.

 Unity Java's pumpkin shrub.